Who We Are

 Advisory Council

 Melissa Jensen MEd has enjoyed supporting educators in their professional learning and continues to do so as a retired educator.
-She is happy to share the expertise learned from her variety of teaching and leadership experiences as a educator.
+She is happy to share the expertise learned from her variety of teaching and leadership experiences as an educator.
+She is a strong advocate for self-selected professional learning and knows that she benefited greatly in her teaching career by learning from others outside her school and district.

 Melissa Jensen